 \section{Problem Formulation}

-In order to design SPIM-ISAC hybrid beamformers, we aim to maximize the SE, which is characterized by the mutual information (MI).
-Therefore, in what follows, we first introduce the SE expression of both SPIM- assisted and conventional systems.
+While designing SPIM-ISAC hybrid beamformers, our goal is to maximize the {SE, which is characterized by mutual information (MI)~\cite{spim_GBMM_Guo2019Jul,spim_BIM_TVT_Ding2018Mar}.} In the sequel, we introduce the SE for both SPIM-assisted and conventional systems.